 By dividing waste water streams into separate systems in residential properties, resources such as water, energy, and plant nutrients can be managed more efficiently.
 One of the world’s largest areas with a source-separated waste water system is now planned for the last phases of Stockholm Royal Seaport.

-Two waste water sewers rather than one are planned in Värtahamnen and Loudden.
-The system will connect 6,000 apartments and 170,000 m2 of commercial space once the area is built.
+Two waste water sewers rather than one are planned in Värtahamnen (excluding Valparaiso), Loudden and Frihamnen.
+The system will connect 7,000 apartments and 400,000 m² of commercial space once the area is built.

 “This project is extremely interesting and may lead to a paradigm shift in Stockholm’s development of waste water systems,” says Erik Karlsson, Director of Strategic Planning, Stockholm Vatten och Avfall.

 Waste-water from baths, showers, and washing from households is currently treated at the Henriksdal (WWTP).
 However, large amounts of heat is lost on the way there.
 If heat can be captured earlier in the system, heat recycling can be dramatically increased.
 By collecting household waste water without mixing it with toilet water, it can be treated and used for a variety of purposes, for example irrigation.
 In this way, resources in waste water can be reused more effectively.

 Source-separated waste-water systems have been built and tested in a number of cities, including Hamburg and Amsterdam and such a system has been commissioned in Helsingborg in March 2020.
 The system planed for Värtahamnen and Loudden will be one of the world’s largest.
 The collection system for Värtahamnen will be planned in 2020 and 2021 and is scheduled to enter service in 2025.